-Subject: Mathematics Standard (Maths in Trade/Numeracy- HSC only Number of Units: 2 Units Faculty: Mathematics Board Developed Course Practical Component: No HSC exam: No
+Subject: Year 11 Mathematics Standard HSC Pathway Number of Units: 2 Units Faculty: Mathematics Board Developed Course Practical Component: No HSC exam: No

 The Mathematics Standard (Maths in Trade/Numeracy) courses are focused on enabling students to use mathematics effectively, efficiently, and critically to make informed decisions in their daily lives.
 They provide students with the opportunities to develop an understanding of, and competence in, further aspects of mathematics through a large variety of real-world applications for a range of concurrent HSC subjects.